tkz-sty/pgfornament/README.md

 ## Description

 This package allows the drawing of Vectorian ornaments (196) with pgf/tikz.
-The documentation presents the syntax and parameters of the macro "pgfornament".
+The documentation presents the syntax and parameters of the macro `pgfornament`.

-About tikzrput package:
-This package contains the rput macro that can be used to place objects.
-This macro does similar actions of the rput macro from pstricks.
-Here this macro needs tikz to work.
+## News

 With this new version comes a new family of ornaments.
-Chennan Zhang drew the motifs using a CAD application, re-drew them in TikZ, and granted permission for these to be turned into a library pgfornament-han suitable for use with the pgfornament package by LianTze Lim.
+Chennan Zhang drew the motifs using a CAD application, re-drew them in TikZ, and granted permission for these to be turned into a library `pgfornament-han` suitable for use with the `pgfornament` package by LianTze Lim.

 It is now possible to use directly the library for Chinese traditional motifs and patterns.

-## About tikzrput package
+## About tikzrput package:

 This package contains the `\rput` macro that can be used to place objects.
 This macro does similar actions of the `\rput` macro from pstricks.
-Here this macro needs `tikz` to work.
+Here this macro needs tikz to work.

 ## Licence